adrianyorke/forbiddenplanet/README.md

 In this section we focus on AWS although the same Robot Framework integrations, workflows and techniques decribed here could be implemented with all major cloud vendors.

-During 2019 it became apparent that we were lacking a common Test Automation solution for our cloud-hosted data solutions.
+During 2019 it became apparent that we were lacking a common Test Automation framework for our cloud-hosted data solutions.
 The on-premise data warehouses were actively using Robot Framework to test data files and databases so we started to explore options using Robot Framework and [Robot Framework AWS Library](https://github.com/teaglebuilt/robotframework-aws)